Qumulo/docs/_includes/content-reuse/nexus-guide/step-2-configuring-identity-provider.md

 1. In the application or service configuration section, take the following steps:

-   1. Add Qumulo Nexus as a service provider by using the Entity ID and ACS URL from your Nexus account.
+   1. Add Qumulo Nexus as a service provider by using the SP Entity ID and ACS URL from your Nexus account.

       {% include note.html content="If your IdP is joined to Active Directory (AD), configure the IdP to send the User Principal Name (UPN) as the primary name identifier.
 This lets the Qumulo cluster use the information provided by the IdP to identify an authenticated user and any remote management actions that she performs on the cluster." %}